ValdiviaDev/RTS-balancing-research/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e31OSVZF77w" frameborder="0" allowfullscreen></iframe>

-# Technology trees and build order
+# Technology trees and game economy

 The first thing to take in account when building a tech tree are the elements that compose it: